awsdocs/amazon-workmail-administration-guide/doc_source/prereqs.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

+   When you sign up for an AWS account, an *AWS account root user* is created\.
+The root user has access to all AWS services and resources in the account\.
+As a security best practice, [assign administrative access to an administrative user](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html), and use only the root user to perform [tasks that require root user access](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html)\.

 AWS sends you a confirmation email after the sign\-up process is complete\.
 At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and choosing **My Account**\.

-## Create AWS Identity and Access Management users and groups<a name="iam_users_groups"></a>

-The AWS Management Console requires your username and password so that the service can determine whether you have permission to access its resources\.
-As a best practice, use AWS Identity and Access Management \(IAM\) to create an IAM user, and then add that user to an IAM group with administrative permissions\.
-You can then access the console using the credentials for the IAM user\.
-For more information, see [Creating your first IAM admin user and user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

-**Important**
-We don't recommend using root account credentials to access AWS because those credentials can't be revoked or limited in any way\.
+## Create an administrative user<a name="create-an-admin"></a>

+After you sign up for an AWS account, create an administrative user so that you don't use the root user for everyday tasks\.

+**Secure your AWS account root user**

+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the account owner by choosing **Root user** and entering your AWS account email address\.
+On the next page, enter your password\.

+   For help signing in by using root user, see [Signing in as the root user](https://docs.aws.amazon.com/signin/latest/userguide/console-sign-in-tutorials.html#introduction-to-root-user-sign-in-tutorial) in the *AWS Sign\-In User Guide*\.

+1. Turn on multi\-factor authentication \(MFA\) for your root user\.

+   For instructions, see [Enable a virtual MFA device for your AWS account root user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root) in the *IAM User Guide*\.

+**Create an administrative user**
++ For your daily administrative tasks, grant administrative access to an administrative user in AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.

+  For instructions, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

+**Sign in as the administrative user**
++ To sign in with your IAM Identity Center user, use the sign\-in URL that was sent to your email address when you created the IAM Identity Center user\.

+  For help signing in using an IAM Identity Center user, see [Signing in to the AWS access portal](https://docs.aws.amazon.com/signin/latest/userguide/iam-id-center-sign-in-tutorial.html) in the *AWS Sign\-In User Guide*\.

-### Grant IAM users permissions for Amazon WorkMail<a name="iam_policies_workmail"></a>
+## Grant IAM users permissions for Amazon WorkMail<a name="iam_policies_workmail"></a>

 By default, IAM users don't have permissions to manage Amazon WorkMail resources\.
 You must attach an AWS managed policy \(**AmazonWorkMailFullAccess** or **AmazonWorkMailReadOnlyAccess**\) or create a customer\-managed policy that explicitly grants IAM users those permissions\.
 You then attach the policy to the IAM users or groups that require those permissions\.
 For more information, see [Identity and access management for Amazon WorkMail](security-iam.md)\.